Jeanne Chauvin: Acceptance as a lawyer

 Eventually Chauvin was persuaded to apply for admission to the bar by Louis Frank, a Belgian barrister and supporter of equal rights for women.

 On 24 November 1897 Chauvin applied to enroll at the Paris Bar, and presented herself at the Court of Appeal of Paris to take the oath.

 In a finding dated 30 November 1897 the court, presided over by Samuel Perivier (1828–1902), rejected her application.
 The court said it was prohibited by law for a woman to take the oath, and the court could only enforce laws but could not change them.

 The pretext was that according to the bar regulations of 1810 "the profession of avocat was considered to be un office viril."
 It was also asserted that women could not hold a position in the legal administration since they lacked the necessary civic rights.

 Jeanne Chauvin began a campaign to change the law, aided by her younger brother Émile Chauvin (1870–1933), an Associate Professor of the Faculty of Law and a Deputy of Seine-et-Marne (1898–1909).

 Several arguments were used to make the case for women lawyers.
 A law of 1848 said all people had the right to work; according to La Fronde there were well over one hundred female lawyers in the United States; and women could make unique contributions.
 Chauvin said she wanted to act as advocate for poor women and children facing domestic problems, where her "role as defender will seem wholly natural - even to my colleagues.".

 The politicians René Viviani and Raymond Poincaré backed her campaign, which was widely discussed in the press.

 Le Charivari perhaps reflected popular attitudes when it suggested that "in order that ... there is no confusion between female and male lawyers, Le Charivari requests that the latter wear low-necked robes."
 Later a cartoonist in this paper had a female barrister say "Seeing as you have monopolized the 'robe', sirs, it seems only logical for us to adopt breaches and a morning coat to distinguish ourselves from you."

 A law was finally passed on 1 December 1900 by which a woman with a degree in law could become a practicing advocate.

 However the law made it clear that a woman avocat could never stand in for a judge.

 On 19 December 1900, thirteen days after Olga Petit [also referred to as Sonia Olga Balachowsky-Petit], Jeanne Chauvin took the oath before the Court of Appeal of Paris, the second woman to enter the legal profession in France.
+She was followed by Marguerite Dilhan, who took oath in Toulouse on July 13, 1903.